LachlanMurphy/SpotifyWrap-Team014-2/README.md

 **Application Description:**

-A web application to display spotify listeners stats.
+A web application to search and get song recommendations on Spotify.
+You can favorite songs you like to listen to them later!

  **Project Contributors:**